tuiwidgets/tuiwidgets/doc/ZTextLine.rst

 ZTextLine is a widget that simply displays a single line of text.

-In constrast to :ref:`labels <ZLabel>` it does not reserve a cell as focus indicator and does not support forwarding focus to a "buddy" widget nor does it support showing a keyboard shortcut.
+In contrast to :ref:`labels <ZLabel>` it does not reserve a cell as focus indicator and does not support forwarding focus to a "buddy" widget nor does it support showing a keyboard shortcut.

 See also: :cpp:class:`Tui::ZLabel`, :cpp:class:`Tui::ZTextLayout`